Connect with us!

 An Easy-to-Read Guide of the Cape Cod Rail Trail

 Guests from around the globe flock to our corner of Massachusetts to take in the spectacular views that the Cape Cod shoreline offers.
-While you can ride a boat or take a stroll along the beach, one of our favorite ways to explore the Cape as thoroughly as possible is by riding the Cape Cod Rail Trail, the most popular bike path around.
+While you enjoy the seashore from a boat or charter plane, or take a stroll along a beach, one of our favorite ways to explore the Cape is by riding the Cape Cod Rail Trail, the most popular and safe bike path on Cape Cod.

-If you pedal the whole trail, you'll pass by at least seven towns on the Cape, and view miles of the forest, marshland, beaches, cranberry bogs, and kettle ponds that typify the coastal scenery of the Bay State.
-We'll answer any questions you have about the Cape Cod Rail Trail so you can get started on your adventure.
+If you pedal the whole trail, you'll pass by at least seven towns on the Cape, and view miles of the forest, marshland, beaches, cranberry bogs, and kettle ponds that typify the coastal scenery of Massachusetts.
+Just tune up your Schwinn and jump on the Cape Cod Rail Trail to get started on your adventure!

 Cape Cod Rail Trail FAQs